lucasschejtman/reinvent-xray-workshop/modules/module-1.md

 >eb open

-Sign up a few users, try to sign up with the same user more than once as well to get some errors back.
+Sign up a few users, try to sign up with the same user more than once as well.

 ## Review traces